Juniper/YAPT/doc/readme.md

 - Edit __conf/yapt/yapt.yml__ file under conf/yapt directory to fit your environment settings
   - Parameter __SourcePlugins__: Set the source plugin to the one you want to be used and configure source plugins settings under __Global Section__ in __yapt.yml__
   - Parameter __WebUiAddress__: should be set to interface IP WebUI will be reachable
-  - If YAPT server operates behind NAT address we need to set:
+  - If YAPT server operates behind NAT / Proxy we need to set:

   ```
   WebUiNat: False                                 #Enable YAPT WebUI being behind NAT
   WebUiNatIp: 172.30.162.52                       #NAT IP
   ```

 - Configure the services which have been enabled under __SourcePlugins__ section

 # Configuration #